genkavi/Calvados2_to_allAtom/README.md

 This script is designed to convert **Calvados2** coarse-grained simulation outputs into refined all-atom structures.
 It adds missing atoms, corrects cis-peptides, and refines the structure to ensure stereochemical accuracy and structural stability.

 #### Key Features

-1. **Conversion from Single-Bead to All-Atom Structures**:
 - Converts coarse-grained amino acid representations (single-bead) into detailed all-atom structures.

-2. **Correction of Cis-Peptides**:
 - Detects cis-peptides by analyzing omega dihedral angles.
 - Corrects cis-peptides by reflecting atomic coordinates of affected residues.

-3. **Addition of Missing Atoms**:
 - Adds missing heavy atoms to ensure the structural integrity of the all-atom model.

-4. **Structure Refinement**:
 - Applies stereochemical restraints and ensures proper geometry using molecular dynamics optimization and conjugate gradient minimization.

-5. **Iterative Correction**:
 - Iteratively optimizes the structure until no cis-peptides remain.

 ## Usage